revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 <summary><b>Explanation</b></summary>

-> if a class implements an Elevator, all the methods of Elevator, Mechanical and  Electrical are inherited by the class, all the methods other than default and static should be overridden in the class.
+> If a class implements an Elevator, all the methods of Elevator, Mechanical and  Electrical are inherited by the class, all the methods other than default and static should be overridden in the class.

 </details>
 </details>